ladystarbreeze/gba-tests/dma-test/README.md

 ***Error code 5: "Byte variable is not 2!"***

 You can pretty much ignore this error message.
 The DMA1 transfer routine is supposed to invoke the ISR twice, which doesn't happen on real hardware for whatever reason.
 Instead, you will get the error message "***Expected: 2   Got: 3***" on a real GBA and/or some emulators.
-If you happen to get this error messsage, you're good.
+If you happen to get this error message, you're good.

 ***Blue screen***